enadadervishi/DPSProject/README.md

 quando si aggiungono robot handled la posizione un po a caso pos 3, 2, 1, 0,... e cosi via metodo ad cazzum

+File protos are used to send infos to clients

+Save air pollution levels on an object "airPoll Levels" to save the infos about each district air poll: id district timestamp level